Random Forest Estimation of the Ordered Choice Model: Monte Carlo Simulation

 \section{Monte Carlo Simulation}

-In order to investigate the finite sample properties of the proposed \textit{Ordered Forest} estimator, we perform a Monte Carlo simulation study comparing competing estimators for ordered choice models based on the random forest algorithm.
+In order to investigate the finite sample \ul{performance} of the proposed \textit{Ordered Forest} estimator, we perform a Monte Carlo simulation study comparing competing estimators for ordered choice models based on the random forest algorithm.
 As a parametric benchmark, we take the ordered logistic regression.
-The considered models are specifically the following: \begin{enumerate*}[label=(\roman*)] \item ordered logit (\cite{McCullagh1980}), \item naive ordinal forest (\cite{Hornung2017}), \item ordinal forest (\cite{Hornung2017}), \item conditional forest (\cite{Hothorn2006}), and \item \textit{Ordered Forest} (Lechner and Okasa, 2019) \end{enumerate*}.
-Within the simulation study the \textit{Ordered Forest} estimator is analyzed more closely to study the finite sample properties of the estimator depending on the particular forest building schemes and the way the ordering information is being taken into account.
-Regarding the former we study the \textit{Ordered Forest} based on the standard random forest as in \textcite{Breiman2001}, i.e. with boostrapping and \textit{without} honesty as well as based on the modified random forest as in \textcite{Wager2018}, i.e. with subsampling and \textit{with} honesty.
+The considered models are specifically the following: \begin{enumerate*}[label=(\roman*)] \item ordered logit \parencite{McCullagh1980}, \item naive ordinal forest \parencite{Hornung2017}, \item ordinal forest \parencite{Hornung2017}, \item conditional forest \parencite{Hothorn2006}, and \item \textit{Ordered Forest} \ul{as developed in Section} \ref{sec:ORF} \end{enumerate*}.
+Within the simulation study the \textit{Ordered Forest} estimator is analyzed more closely to study the finite sample \ul{performance} of the estimator depending on the particular forest building schemes and the way the ordering information is being taken into account.
+Regarding the former we study the \textit{Ordered Forest} based on the standard random forest as in \textcite{Breiman2001}, i.e. with boostrapping and \textit{without} honesty as well as based on the \ul{adjusted} random forest as in \textcite{Wager2018}, i.e. with subsampling and \textit{with} honesty.
 Regarding the latter we study an alternative approach for estimating the conditional choice probabilities which could be labelled as a 'multinomial' forest.
 In that case, the ordering information is not being taken into account and the probabilities of each category are estimated directly.
 The details of this approach are provided in Appendix \ref{AppendixMRF}.
 Given this, the \textit{Ordered Forest} estimator should perform better than the multinomial forest in terms of the prediction accuracy thanks to the incorporation of additional information from the ordering of the outcome classes.

 General settings regarding the sample size, the number of replications, as well as forest-specific tuning parameters for the Monte Carlo simulation are depicted in Table \ref{tab:sim}.
 Furthermore, a detailed description of the software implementation of the respective estimators as well as the software specific tuning parameters are discussed in Appendix \ref{Appendix:tuning}.